wak1616/SightFlow/README.md

 # SightFlow Nextech Helper

-A Chrome extension that helps streamline workflow in Intellechart by providing keyboard shortcuts to insert text into HPI (History of Present Illness) fields.
+A Chrome extension that helps streamline workflow in Intellechart by providing keyboard shortcuts and a convenient sidebar to insert text into HPI (History of Present Illness) fields and select PMH elements.

 ## Features

+- **Sidebar Interface**: Beautiful side panel with buttons for quick actions
+- **Keyboard Shortcuts**:
-- **Keyboard Shortcut**: Press `Alt+Shift+H` to insert text into the Extended HPI textarea
+  - Press `Alt+Shift+H` to insert text into the Extended HPI textarea
+  - Press `Alt+Shift+M` to select PMH (Past Medical History) elements
 - **Smart Field Detection**: Automatically finds and expands the HPI section if needed
-- **Patient Context Awareness**: Shows patient name in confirmation dialog before inserting text
+- **Patient Context Awareness**: Gathers patient context for processing
 - **Angular-Compatible**: Properly triggers change detection for Angular-based forms
+- **Modern UI**: Aesthetically pleasing interface with the SightFlow logo

 ## Installation